eManPrague/redmine_tracker/README.md

 * We use the [GitHub issue tracker](https://github.com/Strnadj/redmine_tracker/issues) to track bugs and features.
 * Before submitting a bug report or feature request, check to make sure it hasn't already been submitted.
-* When submitting a bug report, please include a informations about Redmine version and operating system.
+* When submitting a bug report, please include information about Redmine version and operating system.
 * **For developers**: Ideally, a bug report should include a pull request with failing specs. :+1:

 ## Submitting a Pull Request